By Elle Michael River

 “It is not my day, Bella.
 It is your day.
 I planned it for you.”
 Violet joined Isabella by the sanctuary doors and touched the velvet bows.
 “And I would do anything for you.”

 “What if I wanted breakfast?”

 “You know, pancakes?
 Eggs?
 Those little sausage links dipped in hot maple syrup?”
-Isabella’s eyes wandered to the doors of the church.
+Isabella’s eyes wandered to the foyer doors.
 “I could go for some breakfast right now, actually.”

 “You can get pancakes after you’re married,” said Violet.

 “Yeah, but, they’re married pancakes.
 They’re different.
 You know?”

 “Yes, I’d go get breakfast with you.”
 Violet took Isabella’s hand, her fingers caressing the diamonds on Isabella’s engagement ring.